mdjurfeldt/guile-mqtt/README.md

 * mid: the message id of the sent message.

+## message-callback
 ```
 (set! (message-callback client) (lambda (client message) ...))
 ```

 Set the message callback.
 This is called when a message is received from the broker.

 * message: the message record.

+## subscribe-callback
 ```
 (set! (subscribe-callback client) (lambda (client mid) ...))
 ```